 This week’s blog focuses on recent examples where companies made revenue recognition errors leading to restatements.

-“Sure.
+- “Sure.
 No, I think as we have talked about at Analyst Day and further in December at our Earnings Call.
-Overall, 606 does not have a material impact to our results.
+Overall, 606 does not have a material impact on our results.
 What we’re seeing in Q1 is the pull forward of revenue by recognizing some OEM contracts upfront that otherwise would have been recognized throughout the year.
-But otherwise we don’t expect a material impact for the year.”
+But otherwise, we don’t expect a material impact for the year.”

 Notable portions of the transcript in its 3rd through 15th references to ASC 606: